DanielBustillos/Users-self-registration-Thingsboard-community-edition/README.md

 The Lambda function is responsible for handling user registration and device setup when triggered by the API Gateway.
 It performs the following tasks:

 - Generates a JWT token using tenant credentials.
-- Creates a new customer using the information received from the form.
+- Creates a new customer with the data submitted through the registration form.
 - Assigns a public dashboard to the newly created customer.
-- Sets the public dashboard as the home dashboard for the customer.
+- Sets the assigned dashboard as the home dashboard for the customer.
+- Optionally, it can:
-- Creates a new device linked to the customer.
+  - Create a new device linked to the customer (this line can be commented out in the `lambda_handler` function).
-- Copies telemetry data from a sample device to the new device.
+  - Copy telemetry data from a sample device to the newly created device (this line can be commented out if not needed).
-- Updates server-side attributes for the new device.
+  - Update server-side attributes for the new device (this line can also be commented out if not required).

 #### Steps to Create the Lambda Function: